 Recovery Coach Support

 The Recovery Coach program assists individuals in enhancing recovery support structure, linkage to recovery support groups, transportation and providing guidance to overcoming barriers.
 The program consists of paid staff and volunteers who are in recovery.
-These recovery coaches provide individuals with guidance, mentoring and support through the recovery process.
+These state-certified Recovery Coaches provide individuals with guidance, mentoring and support through the recovery process.

 Washtenaw Recovery Advocacy Project (WRAP)

-The Washtenaw Recovery Advocacy Project (WRAP) is a Recovery Community Organization that seeks to save lives and to reduce the stigma surrounding Substance Use.
+The Washtenaw Recovery Advocacy Project (WRAP) is a Recovery Community Organization that seeks to save lives and to reduce the stigma surrounding Substance Use Disorders (SUD).

 WRAP has multiple events throughout the year.
 Activities and events will be listed on the NEWS AND EVENTS page.
 There are ample opportunities to get involved, share your story to promote recovery and reduce stigma, and volunteer!